skyvers/skyve-dev-guide/chapters/modules.md

   SecurityAdministrator | Allows administration of Users and Groups. | Administration of users and permissions.
   ViewUser | View-only access to the administration module.| The view user is intended as a read-only office user, with visibility as per Basic User role.

-_Table 3 - Query column definitions_
+_Table 3a - admin role definitions_

 The following summaries provide a basic overview of the role combinations provided by the admin module however for specific details of privileges, view the admin module xml declaration file directly.